 Divers usually ascend rapidly and become very short of breath.
-A cough with frothy sputum is typical and blood oxygen levels are low.
+A cough with frothy or bloody sputum is typical and blood oxygen levels are low.

 Doctors may do tests such as chest x-rays and echocardiography to confirm the diagnosis.

 Treatment includes removal from the water and oxygen.
 Diuretics and mechanical ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more in the hospital are sometimes necessary.
 Recompression therapy is not given.

 Doctors will screen people who have had immersion pulmonary edema for

 Doctors will also consider silent coronary artery disease in people with appropriate risk factors.